SeisComP/seiscomp/doc/base/glossary.rst

    magnitude, summary (M)

-      Summary magnitude derived from multiple other magnitudes.
+      Summary magnitude derived from multiple other magnitudes by :ref:`scmag`.

    mainshock
       The largest earthquake in a sequence, sometimes preceded by one or more foreshocks,